Marcia Klepac: Risk Taking in the World of WM

 - Traveling back to “paradise” in the South Pacific while on an easy oral treatment – Enzastaurin

-- Support from family, friends, IWMF and LLS Support Groups, and IWMF-TALK
+- Support from family, friends, IWMF and LLS Support Groups and IWMF Connect

 - Getting approved for the AVL 292 trial after being rejected for the ibrutinib trial due to too many previous treatments